matteof04/ComicManager/README.md

 ###### NOTE: Only the Kobo Forma has been tested

 ## Usage
 Currently, ComicManager is available only as a CLI software.
-A GUI is coming soon.
 ```
 Usage: ComicManager options_list
 Options: